andrewmcdan/AI-Upscale-Module/README.md

 # AI-Upscale-Module
 This is a node.js module that uses [Real-ESRGAN ncnn Vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) to upscale images.
-See the Real-ESRGAN page for details on system requirements to run the upscaler.
+See the Real-ESRGAN page for details on system requirements to run the up-scaler.
+Notably, it only works with PNG files on Vulkan capable GPUs.

 ## Usage
 ```javascript